 I decided visit on a full day tour in order to see one of the observatories (where you can look out over North Korea), the ‘Friendship Bridge’, a train station that links both countries via a single line and the 3rd Tunnel – a 1,632m tunnel dug by the North Koreans, from which they could pass through into Seoul within an hour and invade.
 The day would end with a visit to the main site, the JSA.

 All in all, the first half of the day (except for the tunnel) was like a day trip to Disneyland.
-This is at no fault of the tour company, who merely facilitate your transport there between each site and who provide knowledgeable who tell you the history on the coach along the way, but the fault of who is behind the Korean tourism surrounding this particular area.
+This is at no fault of the tour company, who merely facilitate your transport there between each site and who provide knowledgeable background and tell you the history on the coach along the way, but the fault of who is behind the Korean tourism surrounding this particular area.

 It could be the government, or whoever thought it was acceptable to build a fairground next to the area where the bridge is.
 Or those who thought it was acceptable to turn the Observation Deck into a zoo-like atmosphere, surrounded by the screams of people looking through telescopes exclaiming, “Oh.My.God.
 I just saw an actual North Korean.”